sammmy047/VENCH/README.md

 User map view :

-Figure given below represent the map view for the user app .There are three shops nearby based on the current gps location of the user, the user can click on the icon to be directed to the chat page to chat with the specific vendor.
+Figure given below represent the map view for the user app .There are three shops nearby based on the current GPS location of the user, the user can click on the icon to be directed to the chat page to chat with the specific vendor.

 ![image](https://github.com/sammmy047/VENCH/assets/76446088/f0afa143-5588-44ea-ab6b-0db4aff9607b)